Lucreza/BetterHellShell/README.md

 ## Description

-**BetterHellShell** is a payload encryption and obfuscation tool designed for obfuscating and encrypting shellcode or payloads.
+**BetterHellShell** is a payload encryption and obfuscation tool designed for obfuscating and encrypting payloads in raw format.

 This tool reads a payload from a file specified by the user, applies the selected encryption method (e.g., XOR, AES, RC4), and then obfuscates the payload using a chosen obfuscation method (MAC address, IPv4 address, UUID).
 If the payload is not already aligned with the required size, it will be padded to the nearest multiple required for obfuscation.